 To obtain the consistent foreground void catalogues, we first remap galaxies in simulation box to a slice using the same method, and subsequently identify voids with the remapped galaxy positions.
 Since the periodic boundary conditions are partially broken by the remapping, we drop voids with centers outside the slice.
 The slice thickness $125\,{\rm Mpc/h}$ corresponds to a redshift width $\delta z\approx0.05$ at $z_l=0.3$, which is actually narrower than the typical redshift bins adopted in galaxy-galaxy lensing studies.

-In addition, the transverse extent of the remapped slices allows for a split into 15 subregions with an angular area of $8400\,{\rm deg}^2$ at $z=0.3$ (see Appendix~\ref{appendix_c}), which are used as multiple independent realizations for the covariance estimation in Section~\ref{subsec:covariance}.
+In addition, the transverse extent of the remapped slices allows for a split into 15 subregions with an angular area of $8400\,{\rm deg}^2$ at $z=0.3$ (see Appendix~\ref{appendix_c}), which is comparable to the overlap between DESI and \textit{Euclid} \cite{Naidoo2023}.
+These subregions are used as multiple independent realizations for the covariance estimation in Section~\ref{subsec:covariance}.
 Fig.~\ref{Fig_shear_corr} shows the shear auto-correlation functions, $\xi_{+}$ and $\xi_{-}$, of our mock source catalogues averaged over all 15 sub-regions, demonstrating a good agreement between ray-tracing results and the prediction of 3D matter power spectrum.
 Finally, we note that, as a compromise for the limited simulation data, the flat-sky approximation and remapping method adopted in generating mocks may lead to slight inaccuracies in the covariance estimation.
 Given that we only focus on the cross-correlation in this work, and the covariance is dominated by the shape noise (Fig.~\ref{Fig_corr_matrix}), we do not expect these effects would bias our conclusions and dedicate more accurate shear mocks to future work.